 The train network is limited, but rail travel is still faster and more comfortable than buses.
 That said, when travelling to more remote destinations in Iran, buses may be the only viable option.
 We recommend flying whenever possible.

-Although good road networks do exist in Iran, driving conditions are chaotic and road safety is a major concern.
+Although adequate road networks do exist in Iran, driving conditions are chaotic and road safety is a major concern.
 Expats are advised to avoid driving themselves if possible.

 Public transport in Iran

 All modes of public transport in Iran are affordable, and the best choice therefore often depends on a person's destination.
 While the bus network covers a wider range of places, trains are considerably faster.

 The domestic bus network in Iran is extensive and, because of the low cost of fuel, travelling by bus is cheap.
 The downside is that it's slow, especially because of strictly enforced speed limits.

-City buses are segregated by gender, with women and children sitting at the back of buses, while men sit at the front.
-Inter-city buses are less likely to be segregated by gender.
+City buses are typically segregated by gender, with women and children sitting at the back of buses, while men sit at the front.
+Intercity buses are less likely to be segregated by gender.

 There are two different types of buses in Iran, namely first class and second class.
-That said, there is little difference between the bus companies.
-First-class buses tend to be air conditioned, while second-class buses lack this facility but are more frequent.
-There is also little difference in price between the services, however, so there isn't much financial incentive to opt for second class, especially in summer.
+That said, there is little difference between bus companies.
+First-class buses tend to be air-conditioned, while second-class buses lack this facility but are more frequent.
+There is also little difference in price between the services, so there isn't much financial incentive to opt for second class, especially in summer.

 Expats can buy bus tickets at terminals and ticket offices, but during peak season it's best to book ahead of time.

-This often is the best means of avoiding congestion.
+The metro is often the best means of avoiding congestion.
 Metro systems operate in the Iranian cities of Tehran, Mashhad, Shiraz, Esfahan and Tabriz.
-In Tehran, one-way tickets and 'top-up' transport cards can be bought at metro stations.
+In Tehran, one-way tickets and 'top-up' transport cards are available for purchase at metro stations.

-Although not strictly enforced, trains are generally segregated by gender, with the first and last carriages being reserved for women.
+Although not strictly enforced, trains are generally segregated by gender, with the first and last carriages reserved for women.